Dam breaks in the discrete nonlinear Schr\"odinger equation: Classification of wave patterns

 Expressions for the eigenvalues of $\tilde{E}$ are given by $\lambda=i\Lambda$, where $\Lambda^2$ is defined below { } where $|\Lambda_{1,2}|^2>|\Lambda_{3,4}|^2$. {For sufficiently small values of $\beta$, two of the eigenvalues are embedded within the continuous spectrum.
 However, we note that the other pair of eigenvalues lies outside the continuous spectrum band.} The {latter} pair of eigenvalues outside collide with the continuous spectrum band at $\tilde{\beta}_c\approx 0.0771\mu$.
 Since the colliding spectra have \textit{opposing} Krein signatures, a Hamiltonian-Hopf bifurcation is known to occur \cite{van1990hamiltonian}, producing a quartet of complex eigenvalues.
 This suggests that kinks are subject to an oscillatory instability.
 Furthermore, as an additional note, the quantity $37\beta^4-52\beta^3\mu+42\beta^2\mu^2-12\beta \mu^3+\mu^4$ within the square root in Eq.~\eqref{EIG-VALUES} changes sign at a larger $\beta\approx0.145\mu$, while staying positive at smaller values of $\beta$.
 One can also utilize the scaling symmetry of the eigenvalue problem ($v_n\rightarrow A v_n$, $\beta\rightarrow A^2 \beta$ and $\lambda\rightarrow A^2\lambda$) to find the aforementioned critical threshold.
 In particular, we may assume $\mu=\alpha \beta$, where $\alpha$ is an appropriate scaling coefficient that is to be determined.

 {For completeness, we also derived the higher-order correction to the spectrum of the stability operator in \eqref{LinearStabilityMatrix} by analyzing contributions from the sites $n=-2,-1,0,1$ , retaining terms up to $\mathcal{O}(\beta^2)$.
 This refinement yields a slightly more accurate prediction for the onset of the Hamiltonian-Hopf bifurcation, at $\tilde{\beta}_c\approx 0.0684 \mu$.
-Besides, these calculation predict the presence of four embedded eigenvalues within the continuous spectrum when $\beta<\tilde{\beta}_c$.
-I.e., presumably in extending the calculation to more sites, in addition to the eigenvalue pair of interest, we are progressively accounting for modes within the continuous spectrum.}
+Besides, these calculation predict the presence of four embedded eigenvalues within the continuous spectrum when $\beta<\tilde{\beta}_c$. i.e., presumably in extending the calculation to more sites, in addition to the eigenvalue pair of interest, we are progressively accounting for modes within the continuous spectrum.} {A sharp estimate of the (in)stability threshold can be obtained by tracking the collision of the continuous spectral bands associated with the zero background ($(1-4\beta)\leq |\lambda|\leq 1$) and the non-zero background ($|\lambda|\leq \sqrt{16\beta^2+8\beta u_{-}^2}$) of the kink, which carry opposite Krein signatures.
+For $u_-=1$, this is seen to occur for $\tilde{\beta}_c=1/16= 0.0625$, determined by $\sqrt{16\beta^2+8\beta}=1-4\beta$.
+Checking this against the numerically predicted threshold (i.e. examining the parametric ($\beta$) variation of eigenvalues of Eq.~\eqref{LinearStabilityMatrix}), we find that for $N=800$ this transition to complex quartets with associated real part $\sim 10^{-6}$ occurs at $\beta\approx 0.0629$. }

 An extensive stability analysis suggests a dependence of the stability spectra on the number of sites present in the lattice, for $\beta>\tilde{\beta_c}$ (analogously to the case of dark solitons \cite{johansson1999discreteness}).
 However, for $\beta$ close to the threshold $\beta_c$ the instability growth rates are minimal.
-For example, with $1200$ sites, the kink characterized by $\beta=0.1$ (and $\mu =1$), has ${\rm max}({\Re(\lambda)})\approx 1.22\times 10^{-4}$ (c.f.
-Fig.~\ref{fig:growth-rate}, where the growth rate is verified through direct numerical simulations).
+For example, with $1200$ sites, the kink characterized by $\beta=0.1$ (and $\mu =1$), has ${\rm max}({\Re(\lambda)})\approx 1.22\times 10^{-4}$.
 Thus, the kinks are observed resulting from the Riemann problems for reasonably long times ($t=1000$) in Fig.~\ref{fig:catalog} (F).
 However, for Riemann problems with increasing $\beta$ these structures are subject to progressively more pronounced instability growth rates.
 This can be leveraged to explain why they are not observed to persist even for short times therein (c.f.
 Fig.~\ref{fig:instability}).